Myelodysplastic Syndromes (MDS) Samples

 Causes of Myelodysplastic Syndromes (MDS)

-Some cases of myelodysplastic syndrome (MDS) are linked to known risk factors, but most often, the causes of developing myelodysplastic syndromes (MDS) are unknown.
+Some researchers link some cases of myelodysplastic syndrome (MDS) to known risk factors; however, most often, they cannot identify the causes of developing myelodysplastic syndromes (MDS).

-Researchers have made great progress in understanding how certain changes in the DNA in bone marrow cells may cause MDS to develop.
-DNA is the chemical that makes up our genes, which control how our cells function.
-We usually look like our parents because they are the source of our DNA.
-But DNA affects more than the way we look.
+Researchers have made great progress in understanding how, specifically, certain changes in the DNA in bone marrow cells may cause MDS to develop.
+DNA is, in fact, the chemical that makes up our genes, which control how our cells function.
+Consequently, we usually look like our parents because they are the source of our DNA.
+Nevertheless, DNA affects more than the way we look.

-- Genes that help keep cell division under control, or cause cells to die at the right time are called tumor suppressor genes.
+- On the other hand, genes that help keep cell division under control, or cause cells to die at the right time are called tumor suppressor genes.

-Cancers can be caused by gene mutations (defects) that turn on oncogenes or turn off tumor suppressor genes.
-Usually mutations in several different genes inside bone marrow cells are needed before a person develops MDS.
-Some of the mutations most often seen in MDS cells include those in the DNMT3A, TET2, ASXL1, TP53, RUNX1, SRSF2, and SF3B1 genes.
-Some of these gene changes can be inherited from a parent, but more often they happen during a person’s lifetime.
+Furthermore, cancers can be caused by gene mutations (defects) that turn on oncogenes or turn off tumor suppressor genes.
+Typically, mutations in several different genes inside bone marrow cells are needed before a person develops MDS.
+Notably, some of the mutations most often seen in MDS cells include those in the DNMT3A, TET2, ASXL1, TP53, RUNX1, SRSF2, and SF3B1 genes.
+In addition, some parents can pass on some of these gene changes, but more often people acquire them during their lifetimes.

 Inherited Gene Changes